cheryl-barnes/Time-varyingPredation/README.md

 This project was funded by the Pollock Conservation Cooperative Research Center (G00009488) and the Rasmuson Fisheries Research Center associated with the University of Alaska Fairbanks.
 An anonymous donor supplied additional funds via the Northern Gulf of Alaska Applied Research Award.
 The University of Alaska (Juneau Fisheries Division and Southeast Sitka Campus) provided facilities and additional support.

 ## Acknowledgments
-This work was supported in part by the Pollock Conservation Cooperative Research Center (G00009488) and Rasmuson Fisheries Research Center associated with the University of Alaska Fairbanks.
 Discussions with Anne Beaudreau helped guide the direction of this research.
 We appreciate assistance with data acquisition and processing from Kerim Aydin, Steve Barbeaux, Troy Buckley, Dana Hanselman, Tom Kong, Ned Laman, Geoff Lang, Wayne Palsson, and Ian Stewart.
 Paul Spencer, Cody Szuwalski, Anne Hollowed, and two anonymous reviewers provided valuable comments to improve upon an earlier draft of this manuscript. <br>

 ## References
+### Methods
 &#8212; Barnes CL, Beaudreau AH, Dorn MW, Holsman KK, and Mueter FJ.
 2020.
 Development of a predation index to assess trophic stability in the Gulf of Alaska.
 Ecol Appl.
 30(7):e02141.<br>

 ### Stock Assessments